benmvp/slides/2017/nodevember/why-react.md

 </video>

 NOTES:
-- At Eventbrite we created our own component library
 - It's filled with dozens of React components big and small
 - But it's more than a component library; it's a design system
 - Talks about _why_ components should be used, etc